 Maple Syrup Urine Disease (MSUD)

 For more information about Maple Syrup Urine Disease, visit Screening, Technology, and Research in Genetics (STAR-G): Maple Syrup Urine Disease and Baby's First Test: Maple Syrup Urine Disease.
-Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism.
 A listing of contact information for Minnesota inborn errors of metabolism medical specialty providers/clinics serving children affected with or undergoing evaluation for conditions that can be detected through Minnesota Newborn Screening is available upon request.